RuthAndRoth/Ruth2/README.md

 'Contrib'.
 These continue to be used as they always have, as a place for team members to put things that are still under development before (or until) they are merged into the master release directories.

+Directories for contributors that have fallen inactive will be periodically removed from the current master (usually around release time) but will always be available in the archive release branches.

 ## Upload Artifacts